 Boat Insurance Helps You Recover After a Disaster

-Staying protected year-round plays a key part in protecting your watercraft for the hurricane season.
-Enrolling in boat insurance can help you offset damages, pay for any bodily injuries that could occur on your boat during a storm, assist with damage caused to other people’s property, towing, the cleaning of hazardous materials, and more.
-There are a lot of different policies and coverages can change depending on your situation or carrier.
+Staying protected year-round is key in protecting your watercraft for the hurricane season.
+Enrolling in boat insurance can help you offset damages, pay for any bodily injuries that could occur on your boat during a storm, assist with damage caused to other people’s property, towing, cleaning hazardous materials, and more.
+There are a lot of different policies, and coverages can change depending on your situation or carrier.

 Things to Consider When Preparing Your Boat For a Hurricane

-Securing your boat will take some effort on your part with all of the traditional elements of hurricane preparation with the added challenges that are unique to your watercraft.
-When storms approach your area and it’s time to protect your sea vessel, remember the following considerations as part of your preparations:
+Securing your boat will take some effort with all of the traditional elements of hurricane preparation, with the added challenges unique to your watercraft.
+When storms approach your area, and it’s time to protect your sea vessel, remember the following considerations as part of your preparations:

-- Remember to take extra time as you will need to secure your home as well as your boat should a storm head your direction.
+- Remember to take extra time to secure your home and your boat should a storm head in your direction.
 If your boat is located in a different place than your residence, be sure to allow for the proper amount of time to reach it or make arrangements with a licensed, insured crew to ensure its safety.

-- There are many different elements at play when storms approach marinas including rain, wind, rising seas, irregular tides, storm surges, debris, and more.
+- Many elements are at play when storms approach marinas, including rain, wind, rising seas, irregular tides, storm surges, debris, and more.
 Prepare thoroughly for the various elements your boat will be exposed to during a windstorm.

 - Consider the unmentioned.
 Every marina, watercraft, and situation is unique to itself.
 Audit the steps you need to take for your circumstances and prepare appropriately to execute your plans when storms arrive.

-If you store your boat at a marina, it’s a good idea to have a conversation with them regarding their storm policies.
-Some marinas are designed to provide a safe harbor behind protective barriers, others are more exposed and may order the evacuation of your boat leading up a storm.
-Since 2017, when several marinas were destroyed, there have been significant policy changes with how they deal with storms.
+If you store your boat at a marina, you should have a conversation with them regarding their storm policies.
+Some marinas are designed to provide a safe harbor behind protective barriers, while others are more exposed and may order the evacuation of your boat leading up to a storm.
+Since 2017, when several marinas were destroyed, there have been significant policy changes in how they deal with storms.